Early Years Scotland

 • Part time

-Join Early Years Scotland (EYS) Family Support Service (FSS) at HMP Greenock!
+Join Early Years Scotland (EYS) new Family Support Service (FSS) at HMP Dumfries!

 Are you a passionate, confident, and supportive individual looking to make a real difference?
-We are seeking a Family Support Worker to support families at our EYS FSS at HMP Greenock.
+We are seeking a Family Support Worker to lead sessions at our new EYS FSS at HMP Dumfries.

 Families affected by imprisonment face numerous emotional, financial, and practical challenges.
 They often struggle to find the support and information they need.
 Our EYS FSS is dedicated to transforming the visit experience for children, families, and friends by creating a welcoming and positive environment.
 We aim to reduce stress, build confidence, and provide comprehensive support to those whose lives are impacted by imprisonment.